Getting Ready for the Hospital

 - Bathrobe and slippers

-- Two or three nursing bras (if breastfeeding) or support bras to help suppress lactation if you do not plan to breastfeed
+- One or two nursing bras (if breastfeeding) or support bras to help suppress lactation if you do not plan to breastfeed

 - Clothes that will fit comfortably to wear home